Black Panther Party: Shoot-out with the US Organization

 Violent conflict between the Panther chapter in LA and the US Organization, a black nationalist group, resulted in shootings and beatings and led to the murders of at least four Black Panther Party members.
-On January 17, 1969, Los Angeles Panther Captain Bunchy Carter and Deputy Minister John Huggins were killed in Campbell Hall on the UCLA campus, in a gun battle with members of the US Organization.
+On January 17, 1969, Los Angeles Panther captain Bunchy Carter and deputy minister John Huggins were killed in Campbell Hall on the UCLA campus, in a gun battle with members of the US Organization.
 Another shootout between the two groups on March 17 led to further injuries.
 Two more Panthers died.

-Black Panther Party Liberation Schools
+Black Panther Party Education Programs and Liberation Schools

+Paramount to their beliefs regarding the need for individual agency to catalyze community change, the Black Panther Party (BPP) strongly supported the education of the masses.
+As part of their Ten-Point Program which set forth the ideals and goals of the party, they demanded an equitable education for all black people.
+Study and reading was important for all would-be candidates of the party, which included studying the Ten-Point Program, reading the Black Panther newspaper, and attending a series of political education classes as well as weapons training.
+A 1968 "Panther Party Book List" was circulated in the party newspaper, recommending Panthers read the following titles (the first five particularly emphasized):